traktofon/FortranFiles.jl/README.md

 # reading a record with multiple data
 i, strings, zmatrix = read(f, Int32, (Fstring{20},10), (Complex128,10,10))

+# macro for reading a record where the size is not known ahead
+@fread f n::Int32 vec::Array{Float64}(n)

 # skipping over a record
 read(f)